Wyc Grousbeck

-Wycliffe K. Grousbeck (born June 13, 1961) is an American entrepreneur, who was lead owner and Governor of the Boston Celtics of the National Basketball Association from December 2002 until August 2025, winning 2 NBA Championships during that time.
-He now serves as co-lead owner and CEO of the team alongside William Chisholm.
+Wycliffe K. Grousbeck (born June 13, 1961) is an American entrepreneur who is the alternate governor and CEO of the Boston Celtics of the National Basketball Association (NBA).
+He previously served as lead owner and governor of the team from 2002 to 2025, winning two NBA Finals during that time.

 Early life and education

 Grousbeck was born in Worcester, Massachusetts and graduated from Noble and Greenough School in Dedham, Massachusetts.
-He attended Princeton University, B.A. in history in 1983, and rowed on the 1983 undefeated lightweight crew team that claimed the Ivy League and National rowing championship.
+He attended Princeton University, B.A. in history in 1983 and rowed on the 1983 undefeated lightweight crew team that claimed the Ivy League and National rowing championship.
 Grousbeck earned his J.D. degree from the University of Michigan in 1986 and his M.B.A. in 1992 (Miller Scholar) from the Stanford Graduate School of Business.